FociSolutions/github-foundations/organizations/ASSESSMENT_TOOL.md

 # Assessment Tool

-The assessment tool is a tool that allows you to assess the readiness of your pre-existing GitHub `repository`, before importing it with the toolkit.
+The Assessment Tool allows you to assess the readiness of your pre-existing GitHub `repository`, before importing it with the toolkit.
 It is used to check whether toolkit guardrails are already in place in the `repository`, as well as any settings required at the `organization` level.

 ## Running the Assessment Tool